murchandamus/bips/bip-update-process.md

 - The Discussions-To header is dropped, as it has never been used in any BIP
 - The Post-History header is replaced with the Discussion header
 - The Status field is no longer modeled around the workflow of consensus changes
 - Status field values are reduced from nine to four:
   - Deferred, Obsolete, Rejected, Replaced, and Withdrawn are gathered up into Abandoned[^abandoned]
+  - Draft is renamed to Preliminary[^preliminary]
-  - Proposed is renamed to Preliminary[^preliminary]
+  - Proposed is renamed to Ready[^ready]
   - Final and Active are collapsed into Active
-  - The remaining statuses are Draft, Preliminary, Active, and Abandoned
+  - The remaining statuses are Preliminary, Ready, Active, and Abandoned
 - BIPs no longer get rejected solely on grounds of not making progress for three years[^rejection]
 - A BIP may be set to Abandoned by its Author, or by anyone if it appears to have stopped making progress for at least a year and its Author does not assert that they are still working on it when contacted